Selecting hardware for CFD can be a time-consuming activity. You need to make sure that the hardware:

 Best Price/performance processors : 2x AMD EPYC 7601 (4 memory controllers / processor).
 64 cores total. (source: Siemens AG, Spotlight on hardware for HPC, 2018).

-Saving 500$ on a drive is a false economy: a CFD engineer not only constantly handles large files, but is also regularly rebooting his computer and installing new software.
+Saving 500$ on a drive is a false economy: a CFD engineer not only handles large files every day, but is also regularly rebooting his computer and installing new software.
 Cheaper drives come with lower endurance, meaning they have a higher to chance to fail.
 How much does a lost productive day costs you?

 These are the criteria we look at for in a drive:

 - RAID: No need for multiple disks.
-NVMe SSD have sufficient capacity and speed.
+NVMe SSDs have sufficient capacity and speed.
 One single hard drive reduces the chances of failure and simplifies workstation maintenance and operation.

 - Endurance: Adequate SSD endurance for computer modelling is halfway between low range consumer SSD and high range server SSD.
 You want to have a drive that has a very high probability to never fail during its life.